Environmental concerns could halt construction at Florida's 'Alligator Alcatraz' immigration jail

 Witnesses for the environmental groups have testified that at least 20 acres (8 hectares) of asphalt have been added to the site since the Florida Division of Emergency Management began construction.
 They said additional paving could lead to an increase in water runoff to the adjacent wetlands, spread harmful chemicals into the Everglades and reduce the habitat for endangered Florida panthers.

-David Kerner, the head of the state’s Department of Highway Safety and Motor Vehicles, testified that “Alligator Alcatraz” is a state-run facility and said Washington doesn’t tell Florida where to detain immigrants.
-He said the detention center was needed to alleviate overcrowding at other lockups.
+Chris Ajizian, an attorney for the Miccosukee Tribe, said that neither the state nor federal government gave the tribe any notice of their plans for a detention facility, despite legal obligations and the tribe’s incontrovertible connection to the Everglades.

-Kerner couldn't say whether any other sites besides the Everglades were considered for possible detention centers, or how many detainees there have been charged with violent crimes.
+“It is the life blood of their community, their history and their identity,” Ajizian said during the hearing’s closing.

-The lawsuit was being heard as DeSantis′ administration was apparently preparing to build a second immigration detention center at a Florida National Guard training center in north Florida.
+The lawsuit was being heard as DeSantis′ administration was apparently preparing to build a second immigration detention center at a Florida National Guard training center in the state's north.

 A second lawsuit claims detainees’ constitutional rights are being violated because they are barred from meeting lawyers, are being held without any charges, and a federal immigration court has canceled bond hearings.
 Over the weekend, a federal judge gave the state until late September to prepare arguments against an effort to get the civil rights litigation certified as a class action.